instagibbs/bolts/XX-eltoo-peer-protocol.md

 A more complex implementation can optimistically send a complete set of updates and `commitment_signed`, but must handle the possibility of that commitment being spent on-chain even if the peer does not yield.
+FIXME: Nonces currently do not support this, since you *MUST NOT* reuse nonces ever.
+This means we need a nonce for every version of the state.
+Each stored nonce is "assigned" to a turn taker, so to speak.

 Note that the reconnection logic is similarly simplified for an implementation which always waits for `yield`: both nodes cannot have